Max Diff Question Type

 In the export, there will be a row per combination displayed to the respondent.
 There will be a column per attribute displayed in the combination and a Best and Worst column.
 The reporting values of your Max Diff question will populate the rows.

-Looking below at Response ID 1, Combination 1 you can see that the following attributes were displayed to the respondent as their first combination: bananas, oranges, apples, kiwi.
-Apples were selected as best and oranges were selected as worst.
+Looking below at Response ID 14, Combination 1 you can see that the following attributes were displayed to the respondent as their first combination: Help Documentation, Live Courses, Video Trainings, and Email Support.
+Live Courses was selected as best and Help Documentation was selected as worst.

 Max Diff Raw Data Example